WTFAcademy/WTF-Ethers/en/07_Event/readme.md

     const { ethers } = require("ethers");
     // Connect to the Ethereum network using Infura's RPC node const INFURA_MAINNET_URL = 'const provider = new ethers.JsonRpcProvider(`https://mainnet.infura.io/v3/8b9750710d56460d940aeff47967c4ba`);
-;
     const provider = new ethers.JsonRpcProvider(INFURA_MAINNET_URL);
     ```

 2. Create an `ABI` that includes the event to be retrieved.
     ```js
-    // WETH ABI, only including the Transfer event of interest const abiWETH = [
+    // WETH ABI, including only the Transfer event of interest const abiWETH = [
     "event Transfer(address indexed from, address indexed to, uint amount)" ];